 There are a two ways to obtain worm compost tea:

-- Worm farm leachate – This is excess liquid which you can collect from the bin (seeping).
+- Worm farm leachate (also known as worm wee) – This is excess liquid which you can collect from the bin (seeping).
 Note there should never be any liquid run off in a well maintained worm farm.
 However, sometimes it can be unavoidable.
 Worm farm leachate ca be high in ammonia which is toxic to plants.
-Therefore it is important to dilute worm farm leachate with water; 1 part worm tea to 10 parts water.
+Therefore it is important to dilute worm farm leachate with water; 1 part worm wee to 10 parts water.
 Is it debatable whether worm farm leachate is good or harmful to plants as a fertilizer.

 - Wet mixing – This involves mixing water with some worm castings (steeping).
 A common method is to put worm castings in a thin mesh or pantyhose, and to submerge it in water (like a tea bag).
 Nutrients and minerals in the worm castings will dissolve in water.